[switchknife's slash recommendations]

 Icarus writes some of the best slash on the internet.
 This much is true.
 Read this novel and be amazed...
 That it is indeed possible to pull of a Harry/Ron AND a Severus/Harry, at the same time.
 Harry gets some much-needed tutoring in the Dark Arts, with his most hated professor...
 But the tutoring slowly blossoms into something else--something warm, something beautiful--and something that might save them both.

 After reading all those angsty S/H fics (don't get me wrong, I love angst) it's a miracle to come across one with as exquisitely light a touch as this one.
 It has the kind of finely measured, deadpan humour that makes you chuckle quietly even as you appreciate the wordplay.
 Really worth it.
 (An accident in the seventh-year Potions class leads to Snape acquiring a new familiar...)

-Medean Curse: A Romantic Comedy' by Lydia Lovestruck, RATED
+'The Medean Curse: A Romantic Comedy' by Lydia Lovestruck, RATED NC-17